HarryPeach/emojimage/README.md

 > The emojis are from JoyPixels.

+**What version of Python do I need?**

+> Any version of Python over 3.7.0 should work

+**Are any external libraries required?**

+> The external libraries are available in the setup.py or requirements.txt

 ## Todo

 1. Speed up the program, moderate size images can take 5+ minutes to process, dependent on emoji size.
 2. More documentation and ease of use changes
 3. More customizablility through command-line arguments
+4. Terminal status output

 ## License